zchyde/brooklinebooksmith.com/_drafts/holiday-gift-guide--mindfulness-and-home.md

 **[![](/uploads/9781937006792.jpg)](http://www.brooklinebooksmith-shop.com/book/9781937006792)Inside the Now: Meditations on Time** by Thich Nhat Hanh ([Buy](http://www.brooklinebooksmith-shop.com/book/9781937006792))

-Perhaps Thich Nhat Hanh's most lyrical book, Inside the Now is an artfully bound vessel filled with the wisdom earned by Hanh through countless hours of meditation.
-Inspired by the great 13th century Zen master Dogen's text Being Time, this book offers moments of laser-like focus and immeasurable space to the modern reader, equally suited to those who have logged many years on the cushion, or those who are just searching for a second of equanimity between tweets.
+Perhaps Thich Nhat Hanh's most lyrical book, *Inside the Now* is an artfully bound vessel filled with the wisdom earned by Hanh through countless hours of meditation.
+Inspired by the great 13th century Zen master Dogen's text *Being Time*, this book offers moments of laser-like focus and immeasurable space to the modern reader, equally suited to those who have logged many years on the cushion, or those who are just searching for a second of equanimity between tweets.

 ---